 People with orthodontic problems can benefit from braces at practically any age.
 The ideal age range for fitting braces is between 10 and 14 years, because the head and mouth are still growing and the teeth can be realigned more easily.
 Since the associated change in the appearance of the facial area can be very stressful, especially for children at this sensitive age, parents should discuss the possibility of braces in detail with their children.
-Furthermore, braces are not only suitable for children.
+Moreover, braces are not only suitable for children.
 More and more adults are also choosing to wear braces to correct minor problems and to get a prettier smile.

-What kind of braces must I wear?
+What kind of braces do I have to wear?

-How long must I wear the braces?
+How long do I have to wear the braces?